-PhD, ThM, and specially qualified MTS and MDiv candidates may choose to engage in independent study with a faculty member, individually or in small groups.
+PhD, ThM, and specially qualified master of theological studies (MTS) and master of divinity (MDiv) candidates may choose to engage in independent study with a faculty member, individually or in small groups.
 Reading and Research courses are equivalent to a four-unit course and may be taken for a letter grade or on a Satisfactory/Unsatisfactory basis.
 To register, students should list the course as "Reading and Research" and must obtain the faculty member's signature during the course shopping period.
 Only full members of the HDS Faculty may supervise a Reading and Research course.
 A specific title may be assigned to a reading and research course upon the student’s consultation with the faculty member.

 Federal law requires Harvard to disclose certain information about the textbooks instructors have assigned for courses at Harvard Divinity School.
 The Harvard Coop has agreed to provide this information to students, who may access it via the my.harvard Course Search.
 Use the "Harvard Coop" link on each course detail page to see updated textbook information on the Coop's website.